You may know that it’s important for pregnant women to increase their protein intake while expecting (more on this later).

 There is no research to suggest that eating whey protein in moderation during your pregnancy is unsafe.

-In general if you are planning to consumer whey protein while pregnant, you should go for the most natural product available, and ensure there are limited amounts of caffeine and sugar as mentioned above.
+In general if you are planning to consume whey protein while pregnant, you should go for the most natural product available, and ensure there are limited amounts of caffeine and sugar as mentioned above.

 Benefits Of Protein Powder During Pregnancy